-from which the last assertion follows readily. \end{adem} \begin{arem} In view of Corollary \ref{corlimentro}, Proposition \ref{proptail} and Remark \ref{contdenstrans}, the local uniform strict positive definiteness assumption on the diffusion matrix $a$ may be replaced by some hypoellipticity assumption to ensure that $H_U(p_t|p_\infty)$ tends to $0$ as $t\to\infty$ at exponential rate $2\lambda$ as soon as $H_U(p_s|p_\infty)$ is finite for some $s\geq 0$.
+from which the last assertion follows readily. \end{adem} \begin{arem} In view of \eqref{limentrel} and Remark \ref{remtrivsigfield}, the local uniform strict positive definiteness assumption on the diffusion matrix $a$ may be replaced by some hypoellipticity assumption, in order to ensure that $H_U(p_t|p_\infty)$ tends to $0$ as $t\to\infty$ at exponential rate $2\lambda$ as soon as $H_U(p_s|p_\infty)<\infty$ for some $s\geq 0$.
 By the last step of the proof of Theorem \ref{thsl}, this implies \eqref{convsobineq} and \eqref{decexpo} under $NIBEC)$. \end{arem}